spice2x/spice2x.github.io/CONTRIBUTING.md

 ### Using OS APIs

 Avoid making permanent changes to user's OS configuration.
-For example, spice should not make a call to set power profile to Maximum Performance, or switch default audio device.
+For example, spice must not make a call to set power profile to Maximum Performance, or switch default audio device.
 Making the reverse call to restore settings on game shutdown is **not** good enough; there is no guarantee that spice will gracefully shutdown, since games (or spice) can crash.
 This is to avoid inadvertently putting user's PC into a bad state, which can be seen as malware-like behavior.

 Watch out for legacy OS compatibility.
 Currently, the minimum support floor is Windows 7.
 If you use any Windows API, make sure it's supported in Windows 7.
 If you need to use API that is not present in Windows 7, you must not directly link against it, otherwise spice will fail to launch on older OSes.
 Take a look at Windows 8 touch code (win8.cpp) for examples on how to discover OS APIs via pointers.